Back Health

 Don't stretch hamstrings, even if it feels good (which it did).
 The already irritated nerve will become more irritated (even though I didn't feel it in the moment) and I ultimately felt more pain in my hip and shin.

 The McKenzie Method (MM) has helped many people get over their back pain quickly.
-I bought that book first and encourage you to look into it.
+I bought his Treat Your Own Back book first and encourage you to look into it.
 However, as we age our discs shrink and the MM becomes less effective and eventually might do more harm than good.
 In a Huberman Lab podcast, McGill said you could damage your facet joints with the MM when one of your discs is less than 70% of its original size.
-I was 64 at the time and I think at least one of my discs was around there.
+I was 64 at the time and from looking at the MRI I think at least one of my discs had shrunk to about that size.
 I did the MM method for months and I think it helped, but in the end when I was avoiding all pain, I stopped it.

 After about two weeks of avoiding pain, my shin pain decreased (which meant the disc was backing off of the nerve) and I was starting to have more pain-free hours during the day.
-After about a month, I had my first pain-free day (but my pain-free buffer was still small).
+After another two weeks, I had my first pain-free day (but my pain-free buffer was still small).
 After that, as the weeks went on I could do more.
-I'm still having occasional setbacks (four months later), always when I expand my activity too quickly.
+I'm still having occasional setbacks (four months later), when I expand my activity too quickly or do something that I haven't done recently (like sitting on the floor with my legs extended for too long).

 Preventing Back Pain